Estufa Fria

 The Estufa Fria (/pt/; lit.
-"Cold Greenhouse") is a greenhouse with three distinct gardens located in Eduardo VII Park between the streets Alameda Engenheiro Edgar Cardoso and Alameda Cardeal Cerejeira in Lisbon, Portugal.
+"Cold Greenhouse") is a greenhouse with three distinct gardens located in Edward VII Park between the streets Alameda Engenheiro Edgar Cardoso and Alameda Cardeal Cerejeira in Lisbon, Portugal.

 History

 The Estufa Fria opened in 1933.
 Portuguese architect Raul Carapinha conceived and designed the project.
 It was built near an old basalt mine which had been abandoned after a spring was discovered nearby.
-The greenhouse was remodeled concurrently with Eduardo VII Park in 1945 by Portuguese architect Francisco Keil do Amaral.
-The greenhouse's existing entrance porch, a lake near the entrance, and a large visitor "living room" called "the ship" or "the vessel" (nave) were built during this time.
+The greenhouse was remodeled concurrently with Edward VII Park in 1945 by Portuguese architect Francisco Keil do Amaral.
+The greenhouse's existing entrance porch, a lake near the entrance, and a large hall were built during this time.

 Expansion

 In 1975 the Estufa Quente and Estufa Doce sections opened, expanding the botanical collection to include plants from tropical and equatorial regions.
 On 29 April 2009 the original Estufa Fria closed due to the risk of collapse of its steel structure.
 It reopened in April 2011 after two years of renovation work.